Kuala Lumpur Holidays

-In an area referred to as the Golden Triangle, visitors can indulge in a day of spa treatments at one of many independent centers and five-star hotels that offer such services to travelers.
-In addition, beauty salons, nail parlors and hair salons, and reflexology massage establishments also pepper the area.
+In an area referred to as the Golden Triangle, visitors can indulge in a day of spa treatments at one of many independent centres and five-star hotels that offer such services to travellers.
+In addition, beauty salons, nail parlours and hair salons, and reflexology massage establishments also pepper the area.

 Those traveling with children or who are simply young at heart may enjoy a trip to one of the area's numerous theme parks, such as the Sunway Lagoon, located just outside the city.
 Also in the same area is a petting zoo for small children, where snacks and beverages can be purchased.